 Umberto De Martino

-L’Arcimboldo online magazine takes its name from the 16th-century painter Giuseppe Arcimboldo, who created his famous “Composite Heads,” paintings that revealed a human figure by combining fruit and vegetables, fish, and food products.
+L’Arcimboldo magazine takes its name from the 16th-century painter Giuseppe Arcimboldo, who created his famous “Composite Heads,” paintings that revealed a human figure by combining fruit and vegetables, fish, and food products.

 L’Arcimboldo, a small golden statue with a modern and stylized shape, created by 3D artist Francesco Conte, an expert in lighting and look development (www.frankwy.com), was created to recognize Artists of Taste, in Italy and abroad.
 These are those who, through their profession and divided into specific categories, meet the following requirements in the food and wine sector: “Artists of Taste, custodians and ambassadors of ancient arts, capable of narrating history and communicating the culture of their region, looking to the future and keeping pace with the times and trends, with uniqueness and emotional capacity.”